malston/bluemedora-firehose-nozzle/README.md

 ## BOSH Release

-The BOSH release for this nozzle can be found [here](https://github.com/BlueMedora/bluemedora-firehose-nozzle-release).
+If you wish to use BOSH to deploy the nozzle, the BOSH release for can be found [here](https://github.com/BlueMedora/bluemedora-firehose-nozzle-release).

 ## Configure Cloud Foundry UAA for Firehose Nozzle

-The Blue Medora nozzle requires a UAA user who is authorized to access the loggregator firehose.
-You can add a user by editing your Cloud Foundry manifest to include the details about this user under the **properties.uaa.clients** section.
+The Blue Medora nozzle requires a UAA user who is authorized to access the loggregator firehose, has `doppler.firehose` premissions.
+You can add a user by editing your Cloud Foundry BOSH manifest to include the details about this user under the **properties.uaa.clients** section.
 Example configuration would look like:

 ```
 properties: